India puts record 104 satellites into orbit

-Scientists who were at the launch in the southern spaceport of Sriharikota burst into applause as the head of India’s Space Research Organization (ISRO) announced all the satellites had been ejected.
+Scientists gathered for the launch in the southern spaceport of Sriharikota burst into applause as the head of India’s Space Research Organization (ISRO) announced all the satellites had been ejected.

-“My hearty congratulations to the ISRO team for this success,” the agency’s director Kiran Kumar told those gathered in an observatory to track the progress of the Polar Satellite Launch Vehicle (PSLV).
+“My hearty congratulations to the ISRO team for this success,” ISRO Director Kiran Kumar told scientists who had gathered at the observatory to watch the progress of the Polar Satellite Launch Vehicle (PSLV).

 “This remarkable feat … is yet another proud moment for our space scientific community and the nation.
 India salutes our scientists,” Modi wrote on Twitter.

-The rocket’s main cargo was a 714 kilogram satellite for Earth observation but it was also loaded with 103 smaller “nano satellites”, weighing a combined 664 kilograms.
-The smallest weighed only 1.1 kilogram.
+The rocket’s main cargo was a 714 kilogram satellite for earth observation but it was also loaded with 103 smaller “nano satellites,” weighing a combined 664 kilograms.

 The launch means India now holds the record for launching the most satellites in one go, surpassing Russia which launched 39 satellites in a single mission in June 2014.